rui-vp-fernandes/SMACovid/App/App-spec.md

-App:
-  - required:
-    - {{A VER DEPOIS}}

-  - type: "object"

 ## Description
 This entity contains a harmonised description of the information a Person defines using an app, to be delivered to a health monitoring system.

 ## Data Model

 - properties:
   - dyspnoea:
       - x-ngsi:
         - type: "Property"
         - model: "http://www.w3.org/2001/XMLSchema#boolean"